llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

 * `LLVM-EXEGESIS-MEM-MAP <value name> <address>` - This annotation allows for mapping previously defined memory definitions into the execution context of a process.
-The value name refers to a previously defined memory definition and the address is a decimal number that specifies the address the memory definition should start at.
+The value name refers to a previously defined memory definition and the address is a hex value that specifies the address the memory definition should start at.
 Note that a single memory definition can be mapped multiple times.
 Using this annotation requires the subprocess execution mode.